-Being your dog's best friend alone does not earn his obedience.
+Being your dog's buddy does not earn his obedience and desired behaviors.

-We will help you learn to become his trusted and respected LEADER as well!
+We will help you become his trusted and respected LEADER as well.

-Dog whisperers understand a dog temperament's and identify the nature of his behavioral problems.
-We pinpoint the best techniques for effectively solving the root causes of the dog's problems more effectively than traditional trainers.
-Our foundation is uniquely based on dog psychology, not gimmicks, treats or shock collars.
+Dog whisperers understand a dog's temperament and identify the nature of behavioral problems.
+We pinpoint the best techniques for effectively solving the root causes of the dog's challenges more effectively than traditional trainers because our foundation is uniquely based on dog psychology, not gimmicks, treats or shock collars.
 This makes it easy for all family members including your kids to learn how to become the trusted and respected leader or your calm, submissive dog.

-Our relationship with a dog is straightforward and honest.
-We respect his integrity as an animal and honor his needs as a canine.
-We help him become grounded, balanced and "comfortable in his own skin" as mother nature intended.
-This makes learning easier, quicker and more instinctive for the dog, and simpler for the loving family who is helping him.
+We share a straightforward, honest relationship with a dog, respecting his integrity as an animal and needs as a canine.
+Our goal is to help him become grounded, balanced and "comfortable in his own skin" in keeping with mother nature.

 "Your love of dogs is admirable.